-Hit Points: 6 Armor: 2 (hide) Move: 15 Attack: 4 (tail) Range: 0 Damage: 1d B (tail) Block: 0 Dodge: 5 Parry: 0 Habitat: the Thaban Plains, the flatlands, and the lower slopes of mountain ranges The Gatex is a somewhat unusuallooking animal.
-It is the size and shape of a Gazelle, but it is in fact a reptile more closely resembling a dinosaur.
-Its head and feet are like that of a dinosaur as well as its light green skin.
-It also has a 3-foot long tail, which it uses for balance in conjunction with bird-like legs to move incredibly fast.
+Hit Points: 6 Armor: 2 (hide) Move: 15 Attack: 4 (tail) Range: 0 Damage: 1d B (tail) Block: 0 Dodge: 5 Parry: 0 the lower slopes of mountain ranges for balance in conjunction with bird-like legs to move incredibly fast.
 This tail is also its main means of defense.
 The Gatex swings its tail at its attackers, often times breaking their legs.
 These creatures are herbivores and their diet consists primarily of grasses and the leaves of low-hanging branches.
 During its 8-year life, the Gatex may give birth as many as three times.
 Each time, the Gatex gives birth to one live animal.
 This baby is raised within the pack and often remains with them throughout its entire life.
 Packs often range from 10-20 individuals, though packs of as many as 30 have been seen roaming the Thaban Plains.